 The IMF’s austerity paper supports that conclusion.
 That only underscores how neither the GOP nor the president can have the economics of debt reduction both ways: You either believe the full research—and reject any spending cuts or tax hikes until the economy is growing faster—or you’re cherry-picking.
 This, come to think of it, is the opposite of eating your peas.

-This article appears in the July 12, 2011, edition of National Journal Daily.
+This article appears in the July 12, 2011, edition of NJ Daily.